Water Quality Monitoring Depends on Volunteers

 This study aims to understand the motivations and experiences of volunteers who participate in water quality monitoring programs, and explores how to integrate new technologies into the volunteer experience.
 Results from the study will help monitoring programs adapt to evolving volunteer needs and preferences.
 Results will also provide insights regarding the effects of technological change on the satisfaction and long-term involvement of volunteers in citizen science programs.
 Ultimately, this research will provide insights to ensure water quality monitoring programs continue to effectively support environmental conservation while meeting the needs of both volunteers and the ecosystems they help protect.

-The research will be conducted from 2024 to 2027 and will encompass multiple stages:
+The research will be conducted from 2024 through 2027 and will encompass multiple stages: